ckti/wagerr-mn-setup/README.md

-# Wagerr Coin Masternode Setup Guide (Ubuntu 16.04)
+# Wagerr Coin Masternode Setup Guide (Ubuntu 16.04 and above)
-This guide will assist you in setting up a Slate Masternode on a Linux Server running Ubuntu 16.04.
+This guide will assist you in setting up a Wagerr Masternode on a Linux Server running Ubuntu 16.04 and above.
 (Use at your own risk)

 If you require further assistance contact the support team @ [Discord](https://discord.gg/BxQcqF)
 ***